Dog deaths revive calls for end to Iditarod, the endurance race with deep roots in Alaska tradition

 This year the deaths of three dogs during the race — and five more during training — have refocused attention on the darker side of Alaska's state sport and raised questions about the ethics of asking animals to pull a heavy sled for hundreds of miles in subzero temperatures.

-Dog mushing has a long and storied tradition in Alaska that harkens back to its Native peoples and frontier spirit, however, and while there are calls to end the race forever, supporters say the Iditarod should remain as a celebration and reminder of a time not so long ago when the main way to travel was by sled.
+But dog mushing has a long and storied tradition in Alaska that harkens back to its Native peoples and frontier spirit, and while there are calls to end the race forever, supporters say the Iditarod should remain as a celebration and reminder of a time not so long ago when the main way to travel was by sled.

-Archeological evidence suggests dogs were used to pull sleds long before Alaska Natives had contact with other cultures, said Bill Schneider, the former president of the Alaska Historical Society, retired archivist for the University of Alaska Fairbanks and a recreational musher at age 78.
-Alaska Natives long depended on sled dog teams to move their supplies as they migrated seasonally to where the resources were, fishing or hunting or trapping.
+Archeological evidence suggests dogs were used to pull sleds long before Alaska Natives had contact with other cultures, and they used them to move their supplies as they migrated with the seasons to the best fishing, hunting or trapping spots, said Bill Schneider, the former president of the Alaska Historical Society, retired archivist for the University of Alaska Fairbanks and a recreational musher at age 78.

+Dog sleds were quickly adopted as the most efficient way of travel by non-Alaska Natives as well, and one dog was even hailed as a national hero in 1925 for leading a team that delivered life-saving serum to Nome when its population faced a deadly diphtheria epidemic.

-It wasn't until the early 1970s that the Iditarod was established with the help of Joe Redington Sr., who saw it as a way to save both sled dog culture and the Alaskan husky breed, which were being eclipsed by snowmobiles.
-Each March dozens of sled teams — many with 16 dogs in harness — make the arduous journey from the city of Anchorage to Nome, on the state's far west coast.
+Snowmobiles eventually eclipsed mushing, and in the early 1970s the Iditarod was established with the help of Joe Redington Sr., who saw it as a way to save sled dog culture and preserve the Alaskan husky breed.
+Since then, sled teams — many with 16 dogs in harness — make the arduous journey each March from the city of Anchorage to Nome, on the state's far west coast.

-The three dogs that collapsed and died during the race this year were all part of different teams.
+The three dogs that collapsed and died during the race this year belonged to different teams.
 One perished just 200 feet (60 meters) from entering a village.
 Life-saving efforts failed in all three cases, and necropsies have not provided causes of deaths.
 More tests will be conducted, officials said.

 All three mushers withdrew from the competition, pursuant to race rules.
 They were fairly inexperienced, with two rookies and one in his second race.